hpan10/APCSFinalProject/README.md

 Started car-ball collisions, boosting, and car rotation.
 Very complicated stuff.
 We'll make it work soon enough.

+6/5/2021

+Car-ball collisions finally work.
+It isn't 100% perfect but there are few inconsistencies with contact.

 Development Log (Emmanuel)
 --------------------------
 5/25/2021